 Runner-Up, Best Overall : The CE Shop

 The CE Shop is ideal for students who like to have a detailed study plan because it offers lessons by topic and has an interactive dashboard that lets you track your progress.
 It’s a self-paced course and typically can be completed in a few days.
 Like other real estate exam prep courses, prices vary by state.
+However, CE Shop's rates are more uniform across the country than Kaplan's.
 Typically, prices start around $51.75 for exam prep for the national portion of the salesperson exam, and they offer package deals of $89.25 for both parts of the exam: state and national.

 The CE Shop has excellent reviews, with students saying the courses are easy to understand and are ideal for multi-state real estate agents.

 Best for Accessibility : Real Estate Express

-Exam Prep Master is Real Estate Express’ exam prep course and it has a pass-or-don’t-pay guarantee.
+Exam Prep Master is Real Estate Express’ exam prep course, and it has a pass-or-don’t-pay guarantee.
 The course can be purchased by itself or as a package with a pre-licensure state course.
-Course prices vary by state, but packages range from $400 to $700.
-The Ultimate Learning package includes practice exams to check your progress, national and state final exams, and exams that you can customize based on topics you need more help with.
+Prices vary by state, but exam prep typically is $99, and exam prep packages with pre-licensing courses are around $225.
+The Ultimate Learning package is $400 to $800 depending on where you live and includes practice exams to check your progress, national and state final exams, and exams you can customize based on topics you need more help with.
 There also are digital flashcards, and everything is done at your own pace so you can cram it into one weekend or spread it out for a week or two.
 You have six months from your registration date to access and complete a pre-licensing course.

 Real Estate Express has fewer than 10 reviews on Trustpilot and they are mixed, with students saying the structure is good but the content and teaching manner is not helpful in preparing you for the exam.

 Best Value : Real Estate Exam Scholar